-The tentative schedule predicts that frontline essential workers and anyone 65 or older will become eligible at the end of January; those with "high-risk medical conditions" and all other essential workers will be up for vaccination at the end of March.
-Everyone else over the age of 16 will become eligible at the beginning of June.
+The current schedule will make the majority of Chicagoans eligible on March 29 when the city enters Phase 1C of its vaccination plan, opening up appointments to those with "high-risk medical conditions" and all other essential workers.
+Everyone else over the age of 16 will likely become eligible at the beginning of May, adhering to a request from President Biden.
 Read on for a more detailed outline of Chicago's phased vaccination program, and keep tabs on the latest updates via the Chicago COVID vaccine website.

 All of these dates are subject to change and estimate when you’ll be able to get the first of two doses that you’ll need.

 Phase 1A (now)

 The first phase of Chicago's vaccination distribution program is focused on providing doses to healthcare personnel and long-term care facility residents.
 As of January 18, the city has authorized vaccination providers that have vaccines available and do not have tier 1A healthcare workers scheduled for vaccination to provide doses to patients over 75 years of age or patients over 65 years of age with significant underlying conditions who live or work in Chicago.

 In this phase, individuals who are 65 or older and those deemed "frontline essential workers" will be given access to the vaccine.
 According to the CDC, frontline essential workers include "workers who are in sectors essential to the functioning of society and are at substantially higher risk of exposure to SARS-CoV-2."
 That means first responders (firefighters, police); educators (teachers, support staff, daycare); food and agriculture workers; manufacturing workers, corrections workers, U.S. Postal Service staff, public transit workers and grocery store workers will be the priority.